BongoE/All-About-Jenkins/Introduction.md

 ## Create Instance in AWS

-1) Create the AWS Account
+1) Create the AWS Account (Create a User Account for security purpose and give it the least required permission)

 2) Login with your aws account